apache/airflow/BREEZE.rst

 When you want to add dependencies permanently, then it depends what kind of dependency you add.

-If you want to add core dependency that should always be installed - you need to add it to ``setup.cfg`` to ``install_requires`` section.
-If you want to add it to one of the optional core extras, you should add it in the extra definition in ``setup.py`` (you need to find out where it is defined).
-If you want to add it to one of the providers, you need to add it to the ``provider.yaml`` file in the provider directory - but remember that this should be followed by running pre-commit that will automatically update the ``generated/provider_dependencies.json`` directory with the new dependencies:
+If you want to add core dependency that should always be installed - you need to add it to ``pyproject.toml`` to ``dependencies`` section.
+If you want to add it to one of the optional core extras, you should add it in the extra definition in ``pyproject.toml`` (you need to find out where it is defined).
+If you want to add it to one of the providers, you need to add it to the ``provider.yaml`` file in the provider directory - but remember that this should be followed by running pre-commit that will automatically update the ``pyproject.toml`` with the new dependencies as the ``provider.yaml`` files are not used directly, they are used to update ``pyproject.toml`` file:

 .. code-block:: bash

     pre-commit run update-providers-dependencies  --all-files

 You can also run the pre-commit by ``breeze static-checks --type update-providers-dependencies --all-files`` command - which provides autocomplete.